-Amicus Professor Leah M. Litman is an Assistant Professor of Law at the University of Michigan Law School.
+Amicus Professor Leah M. Litman is a Professor of Law at the University of Michigan Law School.
 Professor Litman has extensively studied and written about such topics as constitutional law, public law, and regulatory policy.
-In particular, she has published a comprehensive analysis of the evolution and proper understanding of the equal-sovereignty doctrine.
+In particular, she has published a comprehensive analysis of the evolution and proper understanding of the equalsovereignty doctrine.
 Leah M. Litman, Inventing Equal Sovereignty, 114 Mich.
-L. Rev. 1207 (May 2016).
-With this amicus brief, Professor Litman intends to illuminate for the Court the origins and nature of the equal-sovereignty doctrine invoked by the intervenor States, and to explain why that doctrine does not apply in this case.
+L. Rev. 1207 (2016).
+With this amicus brief, Professor Litman intends to illuminate for the Court the origins and nature of the equalsovereignty doctrine invoked by the petitioner States, and to explain why that doctrine does not apply in this case.